sanbox-irl/tween/README.md

 ## Overview

 A `Tween` is a function which returns values from one specified number to another specified number over a specified amount of time.
-The simplest `Tween` which everyone is familiar with is `lerp`, or `Linear intERPolation`.
-In this library, it called `Linear` -- a Linear Tween moves from its start to its end by the formula `start * (1.0 - p) + end * p`, where `p` is the percent over time you are into the tween.
-So at time 0, or 0%, you end up with the `start` value, and at time `100%`, or `1`, you end up with the end value.
+The simplest `Tween` which everyone is familiar with is `lerp`, or "linear interpolation".
+In this library, it is called `Linear` -- a Linear Tween moves from its start to its end by the formula `start * (1.0 - p) + end * p`, where `p` is the percent over time you are into the tween.
+So at time `0`, or `0%`, you end up with the `start` value, and at time `1`, or ``100%`, you end up with the end value.

-There are many kinds of Tweens beyond Linear, however, all of which can produce feel and animations!
+There are many kinds of Tweens beyond Linear, of course; all of which can produce feel and animations!
 We often use tweens to move positions of objects in games, but you can use Tweens for animating a sprite, selecting behavior, audio manipulation, or even drawing fonts with Cubic Bezier Tweens.

 This library gives you access to all the tweens initially made by Robert Penner -- you can see them in action [here](https://easings.net/).